dgaydukov/cert-aws/sa/files/sa.md

             "arn:aws:ec2:us-east-1:{ACCOUNT_ID}:volume/*",
             "arn:aws:ec2:us-east-1::image/ami-*"]
 ```
+You can use tags to segregate prod from dev env.
+In this case you would like to deny `ec2:CreateTag & ec2:DeleteTags` to all users except selected few to ensure tags lock down.
 This policy will allow launch new instances in us-east-1 region.
 So they don't actually give these permissions but merely state that this identity can potentially have up to these permission.
 So the actual permission are calculated as intersection of permission policy & permission boundary.
 Whenever you create new iam identity (user/group/role) you can add actual permissions and permission boundaries.